TrueBlocks/trueblocks-core/MIGRATIONS.md

 # Migrations

 There was a near complete re-write of the entire repo between version 5.9.3 and 6.0.0.
 The repo version as of this document is v6.4.5.
-These instructions help you migrate to the new format
+These instructions help you migrate to the new format.

+**Don't want to migrate?** See [Not Migrating](#not-migrating) for how to stay on the older versions.

 ## How to migrate to v6.4.5